JohnFlorinus/SnakeFile/README.md

 <h3>Backend</h3>
 * Files are stored in a bucket on Oracle Cloud
 <br>
-* One .NET API with Nginx running on a Ubuntu VM.
+* Nginx linked to a .NET API.
 The VM Shape for the live demo is very weak (VM.Standard.E2.1.Micro)
 <br>
 * IP rate-limits are included for scalability
 <h3>Frontend</h3>